UoB-COMSM0166/2025-group-20/README.md

 - Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

 # Sustainability (Scarlett)
+- 10% ~750 words
+- Evidence of the impact of your game across the environment and two of the other areas:
+- Environmental + 2 of the following: social, economic, technical, individual

 # Conclusion